NatanMish/data_validation/README.md

 prediction competition on Kaggle](https://www.kaggle.com/competitions/home-data-for-ml-course/data).
 Two CSV files located in the `data` folder: `train.csv` and `test.csv`.

-## Usage
+## Instructions

-Following the notebooks and exercises all you need is a Python environment with Jupyter installed.
-The notebooks are run using the `jupyter notebook` command, select the notebook you want to run in the `notebooks` folder and follow the instructions. **For running the different tools with all of the features available it is recommended to use `Python 3.7.11` and up**
+To Follow the notebooks and exercises there are two options:
+1. Use your own Python environment with Jupyter installed.
+The notebooks are run using the `jupyter notebook` command, select the notebook you want to run in the `notebooks` folder and follow the instructions. **For running the different tools with all of the features available it is recommended to use `Python 3.7.11` and up**.
+2. Use Google Colaboratory without any pre-installation needed. to the repository's [GitHub page](https://github.com/NatanMish/data_validation).
+Choose one of the notebooks in the `notebooks` folder and from the interactive view, click on the link to `open in Colab`.